bjeptum/Health-Fitness-Tracker/README.md

 # Health-Fitness-Tracker
-A web application used to user fitness activities with health insights and visualization of progress over time.
+A web application used to track user fitness activities with health insights and visualization of progress over time.